ShengCN/Opengl/README.md

 # Samples rendered by OpenGL
 This is not an open source project technically (currently).
 The codes are not cleaned.
 But I have used this to render some very interesting scenes.

-Maybe using scripts to capsulate it is a good future work.
+Maybe using scripts to wrap it is a good future work.

 ## Samples
 ### When learning basics of OpenGL